Fuzzy Labeling Semantics for Quantitative Argumentation: Comparison to Related Work

-The following theorem shows the relationship between complete fuzzy labeling and classical complete labeling. \begin{thm} Let $AF=(Args, Att)$ and let $Lab$ be an argument labeling of $AF$.
-If $Lab$ is a complete labeling of $AF$, then the corresponding fuzzy labeling of $Lab$ is also a complete fuzzy labeling of the corresponding FAS of $AF$. \end{thm}
+\begin{thm} Let $AF=(Args, Att)$ be an argumentation framework and $Lab$ be an argument labeling of $AF$.
+For a semantics $\mathcal{S}\in $\{conflict-free, admissible, complete, grounded, stable\}, if $Lab$ is an $\mathcal{S}$ labeling of $AF$, then the corresponding fuzzy labeling is also an $\mathcal{S}$ fuzzy labeling of the corresponding FAS. \end{thm}

-The relationships about other semantics are not considered in this paper and are left to future work.
+Theorem \ref{Theorem 12} shows that for a semantics $\mathcal{S}\in\{$conflict-free, admissible, complete, grounded, stable\}, each $\mathcal{S}$ labeling of AF is an $\mathcal{S}$ fuzzy labeling of the corresponding FAS.
+The results prove that fuzzy labeling semantics are compatible with classical labeling semantics, especially for grounded semantics which is unique.
+Unfortunately, this relationship does not hold for preferred and semi-stable semantics when dealing with AFs containing odd cycles.
+Considering an AF with a self-attacking argument $(\{A\},\{(A,A)\})$, the unique complete labeling is $(\varnothing,\varnothing,\{A\})$.
+However, in the corresponding FAS, $(\{(A,0.5)\},\{(A,0.5)\},\emptyset)$ is a preferred fuzzy labeling where $\{(A,0.5)\}$ is not empty.